Enigmage/Enigmage/README.md

 ## Hi 👋 I am Ali Zaidi!

-I'm a passionate Software Engineer from Lucknow, India.
+I'm a passionate Software Developer from Lucknow, India.

 About me: